The One with... racing on foot (well kinda). Also a creepy doll.

-Known for its power pop musical track by Richard Jaques and songs performed by British singer TJ Davis.
-Notable in the fact that the PC and Saturn versions of the game could be played in any standard CD player, in case you wanted to listen to the music without having to play the actual game.
+The game is known for its Eurodance soundtrack by Richard Jacques with songs performed by British singer Teresa Jane Davis.
+Like many CD-based games of the era, both the Saturn and PC versions can be played in any standard CD player, in case you want to listen to the music without having to play the actual game.

 Sonic R contains trope examples of:

 - The Alleged Car: Amy's car.
 While it does make her the the slowest character in the game, she handles well.
 The car also has a speed boost and can hover in water.

 - Alphabetical Theme Naming: Every race course in the game starts with the letter "R".

 - Amazing Technicolor Battlefield: Radiant Emerald is a literal example in that it constantly changes colours as you race round it.

 - Attract Mode: If you wait a while at the Title Screen (or in the PC version, hold the Confirm+Cancel buttons), the game will play a demo of Sonic racing through some of the tracks in the game.